adi-Bernat/adibernat-project/README.md

 project name - ADI SITE
 Welcome to my website!
 This site showcases my portfolio in web development, including projects and services I offer.

+## Sections
+1. HOME - Details about the project
+2. ABOUT - Details about me
+3. PROJECTS - All tje project I made
+4. CONTACT - Contact section

 ## Table of Contents
 project from 1-6
 every project includ 1 file of images and 2 types of html and css